arielherself/espresso/README.raw.md

 Mr Hunt says an extra £3.3bn a year for two years will be enough for the [NHS](https://www.economist.com/britain/2022/11/10/the-night-watchman-welfare-state) to “fulfil its key priorities”.
 Other departments will struggle to make the “efficiencies” demanded of them.
 Household finances are already [stretched](https://www.economist.com/britain/2022/11/03/britains-next-recession-may-have-already-begun).
 Mr Hunt insists that his plan will lower inflation next year.
 Two months after his predecessor promised lower taxes and higher growth, British citizens will be paying more in return for less.
 Mr Hunt will argue that his fiscal medicine is necessary.
 But it will not go down easily.

-## A new leader for America’s Catholics

-On Thursday American bishops meet in Baltimore as the plenary assembly of the United States Conference of Catholic Bishops wraps up.
-Earlier this week the bishops elected Timothy Broglio, the archbishop for the armed forces, as their national president.
-He will be an important voice for the church, notably in the battle over [abortion](https://www.economist.com/united-states/2022/11/11/where-abortion-was-on-the-ballot-americans-voted-to-protect-it) in America.

-Archbishop Broglio was not the most ardent pro-life campaigner on the ballot.
-But the bishops’ hard line on abortion is unlikely to change under his leadership.
-He supported a religious exemption for covid-19 vaccines, on the grounds that some jabs were developed using cells derived from aborted foetal tissue.
-His new deputy, Archbishop William Lori, has chaired the conference’s committee on pro-life activities.

-The conference is out of step with many American Catholics.
-According to Pew Research Centre, a think-tank, more than half believe abortion should be legal in all or most cases.

 ## Burberry’s buoyant six months

 Though high-street clothing retailers have struggled in 2022, it has been a good year to [tailor the rich](https://www.economist.com/business/2022/10/06/fashion-gets-a-modern-makeover).
 With their customers less at the mercy of inflation, many luxury fashion brands have enjoyed bumper profits.
 On Thursday Burberry, a classic British brand, reported a strong £1.3bn ($1.6bn) in sales for the first half of their financial year, with profit higher than the same period in 2019, before the pandemic.